STOWouters/HIB/README.md

 as easy as 3.14.

 > In the future, a Cabal setup script will be provided instead of a Makefile -
-> thus a more Haskell-way to install the Haskell love.
+> thus installing the Haskell love in a more Haskell way.

-> Note that, the builded (and installed) executable does *not* allow
+> The builded (and installed) executable does **not** allow pipelining the
-> pipelining the inputs from file, this in contrast to the `runhaskell`
+> inputs from file, this in contrast to `runhaskell`
-> command.

 ### Building
 ```sh